itsdouges/typescript-transformer-handbook/README.md

 _Note_ - Make sure that what you are trying to do actually makes sense in the AST.
 For ex., returning two expressions instead of one is often just invalid.

-Say there is a assignment expression (BinaryExpression with with EqualToken operator), `a = b = 2`.
+Say there is an assignment expression (BinaryExpression with with EqualToken operator), `a = b = 2`.
 Now returning two nodes instead of `b = 2` expression is invalid (because right hand side can not be multiple nodes).
 So, TS will throw an error - `Debug Failure.
 False expression: Too many nodes written to output.`

 ### Inserting a sibling node